IABTechLab/uid2docs/docs/sdks/sdk-ref-javascript.md

 ### getIdentity(): Identity | null

-Returns the current stored identity, if available. `init()` does not have to be called to use this function, and will return an identity stored in local storage or a cookie if exists.
+Returns the current stored identity, if available. `init()` does not have to be called to use this function.

 If there is a valid identity available, the return value is an object representing the full stored identity.
 The properties of the object are the same as the stored value as described in the [contents structure](#contents-structure) section.